HL7/dental-data-exchange/input/pagecontent/index.md

 This HL7 FHIR® R4 Implementation Guide: Dental Data Exchange is developed in parallel to the HL7 CDA® R2 Implementation Guide: Dental Data Exchange.

+Refer to the [Dental Data Exchange Project](https://confluence.hl7.org/display/ATT/Dental+Summary+Exchange+Project) on HL7 Confluence for the latest information on ongoing development of this guide and associated industry testing events.

 ### Scope
 This guide defines 7 FHIR profiles:
 * Dental Bundle